28 Best PS Vita Games of all Time

 Dragon’s Crown is a modern take on the old scrolling fighters, but it takes things to a whole new level with its deep combat system, good RPG mechanics, six different character classes that all play differently, and some really big dungeons to explore.

-Read Also: 27 Best RPGs Games of All Time
+Read Also: 28 Best Couch Co-op Games of All Time

 Even though it doesn’t have multiplayer like its bigger brothers, the AI of the enemies is fair enough that it’s not too bad to fight the game’s bosses on your own.